wp-plugins/excel-to-table/readme.txt

 3. View of example table

 == Changelog ==
+= 1.2 =
+- Solved one BIG bug for Path

 = 1.1 =

 - Table shortcode introduced, now it is possible to link just one file in a page